-A program that provides specialized medical services for families with children with disabilities or ongoing health care needs.
-Services may include services coordination/case management, specialty medical team evaluations, access to specialty physicians, and payment of treatment services.
+A program that provides specialized medical services for children and youth with special health care needs.
+Services may include service coordination/case management, specialty medical team evaluations, access to specialty physicians, and payment of authorized medical services.

 What services may be available through the Medically Handicapped Children’s Program?

 - Diagnostic and Consultative Services: These services may include assistance with locating offices of participating specialists, hospitals, or specialty clinics.